Last Updated on December 1, 2023 by Celeste.

 Theseus’ boat stopped at Naxos and the Athenians had a long celebration dedicated to Theseus and Ariadne.
 After many hours of feasting and drinking, Ariadne fell asleep on the shore and didn’t enter the boat that sailed to Athens.
 Theseus figured out that Ariadne was not with them when it was too late, and he was so upset that he forgot the promise made to his father and did not change the sails.

-9 Tales from Greek Mythology: Jason and the Argonauts
+9 The story of Jason and the Argonauts

 One of the most exciting stories of Greek Mythology is that of Jason and the Argonauts, and their quest for the Golden Fleece.
 In Greek mythology, Jason was the leader of a band of 50 adventurers who set out on a long journey to find the Golden Fleece.

 Jason and his adventurers traveled in the ship named Argo to fetch the Golden Fleece, the golden wool of a ram.
 Jason’s father, Aeson, was the rightful king of Iolcos in Thessaly, in what is now northern Greece.
 However, Jason’s uncle Pelias seized the throne.
 Pelias promised to step down and let Jason be king if Jason would get the Golden Fleece —an impossible task, it seemed.
 After setting off, the Argonauts had many experiences.